dynamoRando/FrostDB/README.md

 I would love for this project to be cross platform.
 It is currently being written in .NET Core 3.1, where applicable.
 It is in C#, though I had debated awhile back rebooting the project in Rust.
 Feel free to do so if you want!

 This project is being written by a SQL Server developer, and as such, is very SQL-centric.
-In the future I may either add on or reboot this project to be more No-SQL like.
+In the future I may either add on or reboot this project to be more NoSQL-like.

 Originally this project was named "Whiskey Tango Foxtrot" because I didn't know what I was doing.
 It was then shortened to "Foxtrot" but to avoid confusion with the Firefox browser I randomly chose "Frost" as a replacement name.